aws-controllers-k8s/community/docs/content/docs/tutorials/sagemaker-example.md

     num_round: "10"
   algorithmSpecification:
     # The URL and tag of your ECR container
-    # If you are not on us-west-1 you can find an imageURI here https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-algo-docker-registry-paths.html
     trainingImage: '$XGBOOST_IMAGE'
     trainingInputMode: File
   # A role with SageMaker and S3 access
-  # example arn:aws:iam::1234567890:role/service-role/AmazonSageMaker-ExecutionRole
   roleARN: '$SAGEMAKER_EXECUTION_ROLE_ARN'
   outputDataConfig:
-    # The output path of our model
+    # The output path of your model
     s3OutputPath: s3://'$SAGEMAKER_BUCKET'
   resourceConfig:
     instanceCount: 1